zacharygriffee/stream-switcher/readme.md

 # `stream-switcher`

 `stream-switcher` is a utility function that provides a flexible mechanism to dynamically switch between active streams while maintaining seamless data flow.
 It allows you to designate one active stream at a time, forwarding data and handling connections without interference from previously connected streams.
+The utility also supports optional buffering when paused, preventing data loss during stream transitions.

 ## Usage